SamySam0/Caching-Strategies/README.md

-# Experiment on different Caching Strategies
+# Simulations on different Caching Strategies

 ## Description:
 We are testing the impact of different caching strategies such as LRU & Cyclic on the Operating System.